2023 Best Value Wildlife Management Bachelor's Degree Schools in the Southeast Region

 Read full report on Wildlife Management at University of Georgia

-Virginia Tech came in at #9 in this year’s edition of the Best Value Wildlife Management Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the small city of Blacksburg, Virginia Tech is a public school with a very large student population.
+Virginia Tech landed the #9 spot in the 2023 rankings for the best value bachelor’s degree wildlife management programs.
+Located in the city of Blacksburg, Virginia Tech is a public college with a fairly large student population.

 University of Florida landed the #10 spot in the 2023 rankings for the best value bachelor’s degree wildlife management programs.
-UF is a fairly large public school located in the medium-sized city of Gainesville.
+UF is a very large public school located in the medium-sized city of Gainesville.

 UF undergraduate students pay an average of $28,659 in tuition and fees each year.
 After completing their Bachelor's Degree, wildlife graduates from UF carry an average student debtload of $19,840.